diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`23845`: Gruntz should have been free of _w, value error, recursion error
 * :sympyissue:`23855`: linsolve gives odd result if symbols are duplicated
 * :sympyissue:`24067`: incorrect limit in simple parametric rational polynomial
+* :sympyissue:`24127`: Error on all limits with Piecewise